danieljackcox/instrcon/README.md

 * Improve error handling
 * Write test scripts to test small parts of the system
 * finish the opendevice function
+* update K2400 and K2450 files to work

 # Contents
 [Organisation](#Organisation)